 Ducks and Geese, Pacific Northwest

-The Bufflehead Ducks are a familiar sight on the BC coastal waterways, you can sometimes see them in large rafts, its quite the sight to see and when they take off, it is done in unison.
+The Bufflehead Ducks are a familiar sight on the Pacific Northwest waterways, you can sometimes see them in large rafts, its quite the sight to see and when they take off, it is done in unison.

 Buffleheads are small black and white diving ducks with small gray bills.
 They have a white patch on the side of their round heads and have white patches on their wings that are visible during flight.